testvidya11/sense-ipython-module/README.md

 context = zmq.Context()
 socket = context.socket(zmq.REP)

-# Use 'get_network_info' to find out the IP address of the current
+# Use 'get_network_info' to find out the private IP address of the current
 # dashboard in the project's virtual private network.
 address = "tcp://" + sense.network_info().project_ip + ":5000"
 socket.bind(address)

-# This code will be sent to the worker dashboards to execute on startup.
+# Define code the worker dashboards should execute on startup.
-# Each worker will attempt to connect to the ZeroMQ server whose IP
+# Each worker will attempt to connect to the ZeroMQ server whose
-# address is stored in its 'SERVER' environment variable, then will send
+# address is stored in its 'SERVER' environment variable and then will send
 # a message to the server.
 worker_code = """
 import os